 The Automox agent runs under the system context.
 This is important to consider when testing your scripts.

-System context will allow installation of applications for all users, and may make system wide changes.
+System context allows installation of applications for all users, and may make system wide changes.

-The system profile will not have access to network resources, current user registry or directories that are available when running your tests as yourself (even when running ISE x86 in an elevated context).
+The system profile does not have access to network resources, current user registry or directories that are available when running your tests as yourself (even when running ISE x86 in an elevated context).

-User prompts will not be displayed.
+User prompts are not displayed.
 The script must complete and close successfully without user interaction.